Welcome to the Janusonis Laboratory at UC Santa Barbara!

 - Elizabeth Sopira, Kayla Riparetti, and Savannah Starr have received Distinction in the Major (Molecular, Cellular, and Developmental Biology).
 (June 2017)

-- Some but not all galeomorph sharks express a mammalian microglia-specific protein in radial ependymoglia of the telencephalon.
+- Some galeomorph sharks express a mammalian microglia-specific protein in radial ependymoglia of the telencephalon.
 Brain Behav.
-Evol. (under review).
+Evol. (in press).

 - A receptor-based analysis of local ecosystems in the human brain.
 BMC Neurosci.
 18:33.